GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Results and Discussions

 \subsection{Overall Framework Failure Rate Analysis (RQ1)}

 \paragraph{Framework-Specific Failure Patterns}

 Table~\ref{tab:failure_analysis} summarizes the failure distribution across frameworks, revealing distinct vulnerability profiles.
 A ``failure'' refers to cases where the optimized code either fails to execute due to syntax errors, produces runtime errors, or encounters infrastructure issues that prevent successful completion.
-The number of runs in Table~\ref{tab:failure_analysis} reflects the experimental design where each framework (except two\_agent) was tested across 162 runs covering different notebook types, code optimization modes, and parameter configurations (such as iterations), while two\_agent was evaluated on 18 runs covering different notebook types.
+As mentioned earlier, the first 4 frameworks in Table~\ref{tab:failure_analysis}, Default, CrewAI, AutoGen, two\_agent(equal), uses a balanced design in which each framework--method combination receives equal replication: we tested each of the four frameworks across 162 runs (18 notebooks $\times$ 3 repetitions $\times$ 3 modification methods).

-The two\_agent framework achieved perfect reliability, successfully completing every optimization task.
+The two\_agent (equal) framework recorded the lowest failure rate (1.9\%, 3 of 162 runs), with all three failures on Scope-RL notebooks (Basic and REC families) due to runtime parameter incompatibilities rather than syntax errors.
+Notably, two\_agent (equal) framework, with selected configuration, recieved 100\% Success Rate.
 Contrary to initial expectations, AutoGen achieved the second-best performance with only 7.4\% failure rate, despite its sophisticated multi-agent architecture.
 The single-LLM default approach exhibited the highest failure rate at 10.5\%, primarily due to parameter placement errors.
 The concentration of failures in specific framework-method combinations provides actionable insights: AutoGen's whole\_code mode accounted for 50\% of its failures (6 out of 12), while the manual\_patch method showed the highest failure rates across default (7 failures) and CrewAI (7 failures) frameworks.
 This pattern suggests that framework robustness varies significantly by code application method.

 \paragraph{Failure Mode Analysis}